Cornelius Van Til

 Cornelius Van Til (May 3, 1895 – April 17, 1987) was a Dutch-American Reformed theologian, who is credited as being the originator of modern presuppositional apologetics.

-Van Til and his work heavily influenced Christian reconstructionist theologians like Greg Bahnsen and R.J.
-Rushdoony.
+Van Til was born in Groningen, Netherlands, and moved to the United States in his youth.
 He graduated from Calvin College and received his PhD from Princeton University, where he taught before co-founding and teaching at Westminster Theological Seminary until his retirement.
+Van Til and his work heavily influenced Christian reconstructionist theologians like Greg Bahnsen and R. J. Rushdoony.

 Biography

 Van Til (born Kornelis van Til in Grootegast, Netherlands) was the sixth son of Ite van Til, a dairy farmer, and his wife Klasina van der Veen.
 At the age of ten, he moved with his family to Highland, Indiana.
 He was the first of his family to receive a higher education.
 In 1914 he attended Calvin Preparatory School, graduated from Calvin College, and attended one year at Calvin Theological Seminary, where he studied under Louis Berkhof.
 However, he transferred to Princeton Theological Seminary and later graduated with his PhD from Princeton University.

 He began teaching at Princeton Seminary, but shortly went with the conservative group that founded Westminster Theological Seminary, where he taught for forty-three years.
 He taught apologetics and systematic theology there until his retirement in 1972 and continued to teach occasionally until 1979.
 He was also a minister in the Christian Reformed Church in North America and in the Orthodox Presbyterian Church from the 1930s until his death in 1987, and in that denomination, he was embroiled in a bitter dispute with Gordon Clark over God's incomprehensibility known as the Clark–Van Til Controversy.